memgraph/docs/docs/reference-guide/users.md

 is slower only during authentication of the users, and should not degrade once the connection has been established.

 ### SHA256 and SHA256 with multiple iterations
-SHA256 is another encryption algorithm, that's usually not used for password encryption, but is enough fast and secure to offer optimal performance when running a lot of concurrent opening connections to Memgraph.
+SHA256 is an encryption algorithm that's usually not used for password encryption but is fast and secure enough to offer optimal performance when running a lot of concurrent opening connections to Memgraph.